feross/queue-microtask/README.md

 Note: This package does not have proper microtask support in old browsers.
 Instead, old browsers fallback to `setTimeout`.
 This will be slower, but it allows us to avoid include a complicated solution.

 Since the `queueMicrotask` API is supported in Chrome, Firefox, Safari, Opera, and Edge (canary), **the vast majority of users will get the optimal experience**.
-Node users also always get the optimal experience since Node 12 has `queueMicrotask` and older versions have `process.nextTick`, which has equivalent performance to `queueMicrotask`.
+Any JS environment with `Promise`, which is almost all of them, also get the optimal experience.
 If you need optimal performance in old browsers, use one of the alternative packages.

 ## What is a shim?